So, curious about finding the best caulk finishing tool or, best caulk removal tool? Good search by the way.

 Secondly, it easily scrapes off the old, stubborn caulk off just about any surface.
 And most importantly, it leaves a nice, well-rounded finishing touch, making all the bumps disappear.

-Another feature I loved a lot about this product is the long, rubberized grip handle.
-I have a large hand and fits snugly in my hand, allowing me a great control and precision over my action.
+Another feature I loved a lot about this product is the long, rubberized grip handle that fits snugly into your hand, allowing a great control and precision over action.

 One thing I would want you to note here is that the tool is slightly larger than an average utility knife.
-Therefore, while it will make caulking around plumbing appliances a breeze, it will have a hard time getting its way around tight spots tight small doors and windows.
+Therefore, while it will make caulking around plumbing appliances a breeze, it will have a hard time getting its way around tight spots, narrow door and window corners.

 But that does not make it an unworthy caulking tool.
 Rather, for the nominal price-range, it offers some incredible advantages like I already mentioned.
 It is also safer than sharp blades or putty knives as the chances of leaving a scratch on the tiles with it are close to none.